coderade/coderade.io-blog/content/post/es6/const-and-let.md

 +++
 date = "2017-09-04T21:44:08+02:00"
 tags = []
 title = "var, const and let in ES6, when I use?
-We can Hoisting them?"
+They can be hoisted?"
 +++

 Perhaps the most recognizable addition to the JavaScript language was that of const and let.